 Once the mediation fee is paid, the attorney-mediator may ask you to provide relevant documentation such as financial statements, custody schedules, budgets and any other information that will be helpful for the attorney-mediator to review in advance of the first mediation session.
 If you want to know more, you can learn how to prepare for divorce mediation.

 Depending on the complexity of the case, you will meet with the attorney-mediator in his or her office for one to four confidential mediation sessions, each lasting between one and two hours, with the goal to reach a fair settlement of the issues of your divorce.
-During the mediation sessions, the attorney-mediator helps you and your spouse identify the issues that need to be resolved and you will both have the opportunity to discuss your concerns, priorities and goals for the mediation.
+During the mediation sessions, the attorney-mediator helps you and your spouse identify the issues that need to be resolved and you will both have the opportunity to discuss your concerns, priorities, and goals for the mediation.
 Based on you and your spouse’s individual goals, the attorney-mediator will guide the conversation to focus on the issues that need to be resolved and will facilitate meaningful, constructive discussions in order to reach an agreement that is mutually beneficial to both you and your spouse.

-The role of the attorney-mediator is not to be the ultimate decision-maker, rather it is to keep you focused on the relevant issues, minimize hostile or non-productive discussion and to provide guidance and suggestions to the you and your spouse to allow you to reach a solutions that work for you and your family.
-While the attorney-mediator is a neutral and does not represent either side or give legal advice to you or your spouse, all SnapDivorce attorney-mediators are also practicing attorneys, which allows them provide you with a legal prospective of how similar issues are resolved in court which may provide a framework for negotiation and help to facilitate compromise.
+The role of the attorney-mediator is not to be the ultimate decision-maker, rather it is to keep you focused on the relevant issues, minimize hostile or non-productive discussion and to provide guidance and suggestions to you and your spouse to allow you to reach solutions that work for you and your family.
+While the attorney-mediator is neutral and does not represent either side or give legal advice to you or your spouse, all SnapDivorce attorney-mediators are also practicing attorneys, which allows them to provide you with a legal perspective of how similar issues are resolved in court which may provide a framework for negotiation and help to facilitate compromise.

 After the mediation session, the attorney-mediator will send you and your spouse a memorandum of understanding (“MOU”) summarizing the topics discussed at the mediation, any agreements reached and any outstanding issues that need to be covered at the next mediation session.
-Once you have come to an agreement on all of the relevant issues, the attorney mediator will draft a Stipulation of Settlement (settlement agreement).
+Once you have come to an agreement on all of the relevant issues, the attorney-mediator will draft a Stipulation of Settlement (settlement agreement).
 The Stipulation of Settlement will be circulated via email for you and your spouse to review and sign.

 Once the Stipulation of Settlement is signed by both parties, SnapDivorce, through a partner law firm, will process the divorce paperwork through the court system.
 You will be officially divorced once the court signs off on the Judgment of Divorce, which usually takes approximately 3-6 months.